Tractable Computation of Expected Kernels: Introduction

-Circuit representations~\citep{choi2020pc,tutorial-pc,vergari2021compositional} reconcile and abstract from the different graphical and syntactic representations of both classical tractable probabilistic models such as mixture models (e.g., mixtures of Gaussian distributions), bounded-treewidth graphical models~\citep{koller2009probabilistic,meila2000learning} and more recent ones such as probabilistic circuits~\citep{choi2020pc,vergari2021compositional}, arithmetic circuits~\citep{darwiche2003differential}, probabilistic sentential decision diagrams (PSDDs)~\citep{kisa2014probabilistic}, sum-product networks (SPNs)~\citep{poon2011sum}, and cutset networks~\citep{rahman2014cutset}.
-As such, our analysis within the framework of circuit representations will help trace the boundaries of tractable computations of kernel expectations, delivering a general and efficient scheme that can be flexibly applied to many kernel-embedding scenarios.
+Circuit representations~\citep{tutorial-pc,choi2020pc} reconcile and abstract from the different graphical and syntactic representations of both classical tractable probabilistic models such as mixture models (e.g., mixtures of Gaussian distributions), bounded-treewidth graphical models~\citep{koller2009probabilistic,meila2000learning} and more recent ones such as probabilistic circuits~\citep{choi2020pc,vergari2021compositional} like arithmetic circuits~\citep{darwiche2003differential}, probabilistic sentential decision diagrams (PSDDs)~\citep{kisa2014probabilistic}, sum-product networks (SPNs)~\citep{poon2011sum}, and cutset networks~\citep{rahman2014cutset}.
+As such, our analysis within the framework of circuit representations will help trace the boundaries of tractable computations of kernel expectations, delivering a general and efficient scheme that can be flexibly applied to many kernel-embedding scenarios and different tractable probabilistic model formalisms.

-This paper characterizes under what structural constraints on kernel functions and probability distributions, the expectations of kernels can be exactly and efficiently computed.
-We contribute a circuit representation for kernel functions, and construct a recursive algorithm to achieve the tractable computation of their expectation in time polynomial in the size of the circuit representations.
+For this representation language, we characterize under which structural constraints on kernel functions and probability distributions the expectations of kernels can be computed exactly and efficiently.
+We show how kernel functions can be represented as circuits with the requisite structural properties, and construct a recursive algorithm that delivers the tractable computation of their expectation in time polynomial in the size of the circuit representations.

-Moreover, we demonstrate how the tractable computation of expected kernels can serve as a powerful tool to derive novel kernel-based algorithms on two challenging tasks when using kernel embeddings for features or kernel embeddings for distributions.
-The first is to enable kernel support vector regressors to deal with missing data by computing their expected predictions.
-In the second, we derive a novel collapsed black-box importance sampling scheme using the kernelized Stein discrepancy~\citep{liu2016black}.
-We compare each algorithm with existing baselines on different real-world datasets and problems, showing that our exact expected kernels yield better inference performances.
+Moreover, we demonstrate how the tractable computation of expected kernels can serve as a powerful tool to derive novel kernel-based algorithms on two challenging tasks when using kernel embeddings to represent features as well as distributions.
+The first is to enable kernel support vector regressors to deal with missing data by computing their expected predictions~\citep{anderson2011expected,khosravi2019tractable}.
+In the second, we derive a novel collapsed black-box importance sampling scheme using the kernelized Stein discrepancy~\citep{liu2016black} for efficient approximate inference over factor graph models that do not have a tractable representation.
+We compare each algorithm with existing baselines on different real-world datasets and problems, showing that our exact expected kernels yield better inference performance.